wensheng/hcs-grpc-api-py-client/README.md

     print(resp)
 ```

-Make sure the topic exists or create your own topic with SDK.
+Make sure the topic exists or create your own topic with an SDK.
 An example is given in `examples/`.

 See [examples](https://github.com/wensheng/hcs-grpc-api-py-client/tree/main/examples) for mainnet example and other usages.